 Before data import, it is necessary to see if the source data have a column by which flex.bi will be able to find members you would like to map imported measures or properties.
-It should be either Project key, Issue key, Time dimension (see here what date formats will be recognized by flex.bi as date or datetime), full Sprint name or any of the member IDs or names matching the flex.bi dimension member names.
+It should be either Project key, Issue key, Time dimension (see which date formats are recognized by flex.bi as date or date-time), full Sprint name, or any of the member IDs or names matching the flex.bi dimension member names.

-If you have selected any of source applications, please first follow source parameter specification in flex.bi core documentation
+If you have selected any of the source applications, please first follow the source parameter specification

 No source parameters are necessary in the case of source file upload; you can proceed directly to preview the data that will be imported.

-Next step is column mapping to Jira dimensions and defining what will be the new measures.
-Before that, select Jira issue cube you want to import data into.
+The next step is column mapping to Jira dimensions and defining what will be the new measures and properties.

-First, you need to specify which column you would like to map the imported data to.
-In the example below, there is a Project column that I would like to map to Project dimension Project level.
-In advanced options, the Name column is selected because the projects in this column have the name specified exactly as this project name is in flex.bi and this is how flex.bi will be able to find to which project each of the Measures or properties should be imported.
+In advanced options, specify whether the column contains Name or Key values by which flex.bi can find each dimension member .
+In the example, the Name column is selected because the projects in this column have the name specified exactly as this project name is in flex.bi and this is how flex.bi will be able to find to which project each of the Measures or properties should be imported.

 Next, it is necessary to specify how to import other columns.
-By clicking in any of dimensions the default import dimension will be suggested
+Clicking in the Dimension field, the default import dimension is suggested based on the data type.

-- To import property select the same level as you have selected in the column that you map by and enter the Property name.
-The property name does not have to match the Field name that is detected from source data column header.
+- Any column (number, string, date) could be imported as property .
+To import a property, select the same Dimension and Level as you have selected in the preceding column for mapping and enter the Property name .
+The property name does not have to match the Field name that is detected from the source data column header.

 After mapping is complete you can proceed to import.
-If there will be any errors they will be displayed or import will stop on the first error.
+In the import status, flex.bi shows a successfully imported row count.
+If there are any errors they are displayed or import stops on the first error.
 In this case, you should see the error and edit source application parameters or correct source file and upload new version for import.

-Please contact flex.bi support if you need any assistance for column mapping.
+Please contact flex.bi support if you need any assistance with column mapping.

 Mapping to single value custom field dimensions

-separate_table parameter in the custom field definition in flex.bi advanced settings:
+separate_table = true parameter to the custom field definition in flex.bi advanced settings:

 [jira.customfield_NNNNN] data_type = "string" dimension = true separate_table = true